pyroblazer/pyroblazer/README.md

 Diving deep into the world of Software Engineering, I'm on a mission to craft digital experiences that are not just functional but unforgettable.
 My journey is fueled by a commitment to seamlessly blend form and function, ensuring each digital interaction leaves a lasting mark.

-As a seasoned software engineer, I navigate the dynamic tech landscape with finesse, wielding a versatile arsenal that includes React.js, Next.js, JavaScript, Java, Python, Ruby on Rails, ASP.NET and PHP Laravel.
+As a seasoned software engineer, I navigate the dynamic tech landscape with finesse, wielding a versatile arsenal that includes React.js, Next.js, JavaScript, Java, Python, Ruby on Rails, ASP.NET, Golang, and PHP Laravel.
 Beyond just design, I thrive on turning innovative ideas into reality, pushing the boundaries of what's possible.

 With a rich portfolio of diverse projects, with various different technologies, languages, frameworks and platforms, I specialize in crafting digital experiences that go beyond the ordinary.
 My commitment to usability is a pledge to guide users intuitively, creating features that offer a seamless and enjoyable journey through every digital touchpoint.